FACT-Finder-Web-Components/magento2-module/README.md

     Omikron/Factfinder/Controller/Proxy/Call.php

-which hands the question to the FACT-Finder system, receives the answer, processes it and only then returns it to the frontend/web component.
+which hands the request to the FACT-Finder system, receives the answer, processes it and only then returns it to the frontend/web component.
-Once response from FACT-Finder is available, proxy controller emits an **ff_proxy_post_dispatch** event which allows user to listen in order to modify and enrich recieved data
+Once response from FACT-Finder is available, proxy controller emits an `ff_proxy_post_dispatch` event which allows user to listen in order to modify and enrich recieved data

 ![Communication Overview](docs/assets/communication-overview.png "Communication Overview")